A FREE Publication Serving Conecuh County Since 2003

 In 2001, the owner, Geary Risher, passed away from cancer and by 2003 the Conecuh Countian Newspaper was in decline.
 On February 2nd (Ground Hog Day), I got run over by our family Rottweiler and wound up with a fractured femur (three places) and a cracked hip.
 My daughter was 6-years old and my son was barely a month old.
 Broken both physically and financially, and with me in a wheelchair, my wife and I started The Monthly View Newspaper from our home on July 4th, 2003.

-Over the past 15 years we've continued to break new ground with exclusive stories and articles about issues important to the people of Conecuh County.
-We've built a monthly newspaper with a readership equal to 75 percent of the population of the City of Evergreen - or 1 in 5 people within Conecuh County.
-And have an active web site that's ranked #45 out of the top 50 newspaper websites in the state of Alabama!
+Over the past 16 years we've continued to break new ground with exclusive stories and articles about issues important to the people of Conecuh County.
+We've built a monthly print edition with a readership equal to 75 percent of the population of the City of Evergreen - or 1 in 5 people within Conecuh County.
+And have an active web site that's ranked #35 out of the top 50 newspaper websites in the state of Alabama!
+And according to one website, we generate some 39,000 visitors per month!

 For those who may be interested, here are a few brief excerpts from some of my work - and some "blasts from the Past" you might remember.
 The dates may be off, but I believe they're correct.